sriyanagesh/MITSecurityCourseNotes/Lecture2.md

 half slot_size).
 If you dereference s, it will result in an error int *t = s - 32 // s is brought back in bounds``

+What about backward compatibility?
+Baggy bounds algorithm works fine with uninstrumented code as well.
+The table which holds the sizes of the memory allocates is initially assigned the value 31.
+2^31 is the highest amount memory that can be allocated.
+So, in the case of uninstrumented code, the memory is never out of bounds.

 ##Cons

 *Space*